qbzzt/etherdocs/startingout/readme.md

 };   // increment
 ```

+#### Listen to Events

+This function listens to `Asked4Value` events.
+It is not as slow as `increment` above, but it still has some slow processes,
+so it is also asynchronous.

 ```javascript
 const getUpdates = async () => {
 ```

+We also need a `Contract` object to listen to events.
+However, read-only actions, such as listening to events, are free.
+There
+is no need for a signer, just use the `Provider` object.

 ```javascript
 	const contract = await new ethers.Contract(